baloneys/dynabackend/README.md

 ### "Manual entries disappear when I load a preset"

 This is intentional!
 When you click "Fetch", the manager clears manual entries so the preset can load clean.
-If you want to keep manual entries:
-1. Don't click Fetch again, or
-2. Add your manual entries after loading the preset
+Add your manual entries after loading the preset.

+### "My game prompts have special characters that break"

+Make sure your text uses proper encoding:
+- Tags must use angle brackets: `<player>` not `(player)` or `{player}`
+- Don't escape the angle brackets in TextMeshPro
+- Rich text tags (like `<color>`) won't conflict with player tags

 ## Known Limitations